AStA-TU-Darmstadt/eleFant/README.md

 You are welcome to use eleFant for any purpose as long as you follow the terms of the [AGPL License](./LICENSE.md). eleFant can be customized quite easily to manage any kind of application at your university, club or association.

-Although the code and all documentation for *elefant* is in English language, the frontend is currently only available in Geman.
+**Although the code and all documentation for *elefant* is written in English language, the frontend is currently only available in Geman.**

 ## Installation